Car Hire in Sarajevo | Compare the rates of all major car hire providers in Sarajevo

 Sarajevo Car Hire Comparison | We offer a price comparison of all car hire suppliers in Sarajevo but you choose your car hire based on price, car hire agency and fleet choice.

-Sarajevo, the capital of Bosnia and Herzegovina, is a city of 395,133 people (urban area), nestled in a valley, mainly within the Federation of Bosnia and Herzegovina, but with parts in the Republika Srpska entity.
+Sarajevo, the capital of Bosnia and Herzegovina is nestled in a valley, mainly within the Federation of Bosnia and Herzegovina, but with parts in the Republika Srpska entity.

 Four distinct seasons with warm or hot summers and cold winters.
 Sarajevo is basically on the mountain so winters can be slightly colder here than in other capital cities in the region.
 You should not be surprised if you see some snow in mid October, but also sometimes in May, although it rarely occurs and stays on the ground for a very short period.
 Autumn can be cool, but during that period Sarajevo is very foggy and gray with little bit of sunshine.